goncharov-vlad/spa-router/spa-router/README.md

 _A single-page application (SPA) is a web application or website that interacts with the user by dynamically rewriting the current web page with new data from the web server, instead of the default method of a web browser loading entire new pages.
-The goal is faster transitions that make the website feel more like a native app.
+The goal is faster transitions that make the website feel more like a native app
 <sub>[Wikipedia]</sub>_

 ## **What's the benefits this project can perform ?**

+* Passing of params to action with url path like in a regular REST API
 * It's fully types
-* Can be used directly in browser with `<script/>` tag
+* Can be used directly in browser with `<script>` tag
-* Supports UDM, CommonJS, ES6 modules
+* Buit as UMD and supports CommonJS, ES6 modules
 * The router stores all history, that means when client uses next/back buttons of browser the correspond routes will be triggered
 * Code of the module is very small, and it doesn't use any additional packages, that makes the module fast and simple